 There is nothing wrong with setting goals and working toward them.
 The problem comes when you are never fulfilled, always striving for the next thing–the not yet attained.
 The basis of those seemingly unattainable aspirations is not being okay with yourself.

-People with lots of toys must maintain them, warehouse them, upgrade them–all time and money consuming.
-People with lots of attention often burn out and yearn for privacy and a spare moment to themselves.
-People with a certain status are objects of constant expectations by others: attend our affair, donate to our cause, do this, do that.
-People with a lot of money must expend tremendous effort handling and manipulating their wealth; maintain vigilance so others don’t take it away; keep current with new changes and advances to be sure the money does not dribble away unknowingly, lost in a technology void somewhere, etc.
+People with lots of toys must maintain them, warehouse them, upgrade them–all time and cost consuming.
+People with a plethora of attention often burn out and yearn for privacy and a spare moment to themselves.
+People with a high status are objects of constant expectations by others: attend our affair, donate to our cause, do this, do that.
+People with great wealth must expend tremendous effort handling and manipulating it; maintaining vigilance so others don’t siphon it off; and keeping current with new changes and advances to be sure their money does not dribble away unknowingly, lost in a technology void somewhere.

 If you’re dissatisfied with your current life, envy another, or pine for something else, think about what goes along with it.
 Or, perhaps you have thoughts such as, When can I get off this speeding highway and just rest?
 If so, consider how important it really is to keep up with the proverbial Joneses or the currently trendy Kardashians?
 Are you really inferior or deprived if you don’t?
 Who decides this?
 How about if it’s you?